shamilton1/Experimental/README.md

 # Overview

-With changing user expectations for documentation, GitHub has been identified as a suitable channel for hosting dynamic, flexible engineering content. sledicurnaeiurcnoaerufnc
+With changing user expectations for documentation, GitHub has been identified as a suitable channel for hosting dynamic, flexible engineering content.

 GitHub is a web-based Git or version control repository and Internet hosting service.
 Although mostly used for code, accompanying engineering documentation can also be written, edited, maintained, controlled, and disseminated within the environment.sajdhfngau